-In August, 2010, DePuy Orthopaedics and its parent company, Johnson & Johnson, issued a recall of its Depuy ASR™ XL Acetabular System and DePuy ASR™ Hip Resurfacing Platform, just eight months after the hip implant recall by Australian health officials.
-The DePuy hip recall followed reports from Britain that the DePuy hips were more than twice as likely to fail as other hip replacement brands.
+In August, 2010, DePuy Orthopaedics and its parent company, Johnson & Johnson, issued a recall of its Depuy ASR™ XL Acetabular System and DePuy ASR™ Hip Resurfacing Platform.
+Australian health officials had recalled these hip implants eight months prior to the U.S. recall.
+There were also reports coming out of Great Britain that the DePuy hips were more than twice as likely to fail as other hip replacement brands.

-It is estimated that 93,000 patients have the DePuy ASR hip systems.
-This hip recall only affects patients who had hip surgery after July 2003.

-An alarming number of patients have reported problems with their DePuy hips.
-Statistics show that 1 in 8, or around 12% of those who received the DePuy hips needed corrective procedures, called revision surgeries, within the first five years, compared to the 5% expected failure rate for artificial hip replacements.
+It is estimated that 93,000 patients have the DePuy ASR hip systems, but the DePuy hip recall affects only those patients who had hip surgery after July 2003.
+Still, an alarming number of patients have reported problems with their DePuy hips.
+Statistics show that around 12%, or one in eight, of those who received the DePuy hips needed corrective procedures (also called “revision surgeries”) within the first five years, compared to the five percent expected failure rate for other artificial hip replacements.

 DePuy hip replacement failure symptoms include:

-Symptoms of metallosis generally include:
+Symptoms of metallosis could include:

 DePuy’s ASR Hip Resurfacing System first became available in July 2003.
 If you had your hip surgery prior to July 2003, you are not affected by this hip implant recall.
-Please speak to your orthopedic surgeon about any questions you may have about your hip replacement.
+Please speak to your orthopedic surgeon about any questions you have about your hip replacement.

 If you had hip surgery after July 2003: DePuy does not maintain a list of patients who received an ASR Hip.
-Please contact your orthopedic surgeon or the hospital where your surgery took place to determine whether you received an ASR Hip.
+Please contact your orthopedic surgeon or the hospital where your surgery took place to determine if you received an ASR Hip.
 It may take time for the surgeon or hospital to locate this information for you, and whether you are affected by this hip replacement recall.

 For privacy reasons, your orthopedic surgeon or the hospital where your surgery took place may ask you to request this information in person.